sukhwankang/sukhwankang.github.io/_posts/2025-01-09-UVMPractice-1.md

     </div>
 </div>

-#### **Next**
+---
-Enhance the testbench by first incorporating UVM sequences, drivers, and monitors to achieve a more structured verification.
+#### **Next step**
-Extend it for additional functionality and scalability.
+The next step is to enhance the testbench by first incorporating UVM sequences, drivers, and monitors to achieve a more structured verification.